Frequently Asked Questions

 How is Girls Get IT responding to COVID-19?

-Angelica and Georgia, the Girls Get IT founders, are committed to still running camp over summer 2020.
+Angelica and Georgia, the Girls Get IT founders, are committed to still running Girls Get IT as an after school activity over the fall 2020 semester.
 In light of current events, however, Girls Get IT will now be taking place in our virtual classroom via Zoom.
-See our A Typical page for more information on how we plan to run camp.
+See our A Typical Day page for more information on how we plan to run GGI.

 Additionally, if your family has been affected by COVID-19 or are a healthcare worker, then you may be eligible for a Girls Get IT scholarship.
 Email for more details!

-Overall, we know these circumstances are not ideal, but technology remains a critical tool for how we are staying connected - all the more reason to empower your camper with a coding education!
-We are still very much looking forward to summer, and we thank you for your understanding as we've made this shift to digital learning to ensure the safety of our teaching staff and students.
+Overall, we know these circumstances are not ideal, but technology remains a critical tool for how we are staying connected - all the more reason to empower your kiddo with a coding education!
+We are still very much looking forward to the fall, and we thank you for your understanding as we've made this shift to digital learning to ensure the safety of our teaching staff and students.

 When is Girls Get IT?